 Charcoal vs gas BBQs.
 We all want to know who has the competitive advantage.
-And it can be hard to get your head around different. explanations of every type of BBQ
+And it can be hard to get your head around different explanations for different types of BBQ.

 The flame war between charcoal and gas BBQs rages on to this day.
-And this age-old debate made us think about the distinction between the two.
+And this age-old debate made us think about the distinction between the two types of BBQ Grill.

 Some people say that their grill option comes down to taste buds alone.
 But even that might change once you get to know the differences between gas and charcoal grilling.

 So if you can’t settle on a solid choice, we’re here to help you make the final decision.
 We’ve rounded up the pros and cons of charcoal and gas BBQ grills.

 In this quick article, we’ll help you make a well-informed decision as to which BBQ to buy for your next cookout.
 Whether you’re a novice cook or a chef, when you know the right way to fire up the food, you can achieve the best results!

 Pros and Cons of Charcoal BBQs

 Nothing beats the aroma and smokey flavour that a charcoal BBQ grill provides.
 It gets us salivating and excited to celebrate summer just talking about it.